Rue-chelle/Michelle-Portfolio/README.md

 * a contact form
 * link to social media pages

-#This portfolio was programmed using HTML and CSS only
+This portfolio was programmed using HTML and CSS only

+Link to the portfolio: https://michellesamuriwo.netlify.app